fangqyi/cpiopwn/README.md

 # cpiopwn
-This is an RCE POC of an integer overflow bug in cpio.
+This is an ACE POC of an integer overflow bug in cpio.
 This exploit bypasses all binary protections except full RELRO.
 This exploit uses cpio 2.13 and libc 2.31.

 ## Running the exploit